strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 ## What do we put in the store?

 We shouldn't put things in the store just because we can.
 We have to think about what state needs to be in there and why.
+State that is being shared between components can sometimes be kept in the parent component for instance.
+We call that inner state:
+The component keeps its own state, the component itself is responsible for that.
+If that component state does not affect anything from the application state, it does not need to be on the application state or touch redux.

-State that is being shared between components can sometimes be kept in the parent component for instance, but when state needs to be shared between different root components (rendered inside a router-outlet) we might want to keep that state in the store.
+However, when state needs to be shared between different root components (rendered inside a router-outlet) we might want to keep that state in the store.

 When we need to remember a value when navigating through the application we could put that in the store as well.
 An example here could be: Remembering if a sidebar was collapsed or not, so when we navigate back to the page with the sidebar, it would still be collapsed.